The space was a two week installation that was treated as a single show.

 Outside of gallery initiated to elicit impromptu responses and interaction.

-Relegated by institutional security and hierarchy.
+Relegated by security and hierarchy.

 Addressing memory vs observation of memories, and resulting effect of recalling memories.